 Jerry Kill was named head coach of the University of Minnesota football program on December 7, 2010.
-He enters his 20th year of being a head college football coach in 2012 and his overall collegiate head coaching record is 136-89.
+He is in his fifth year at Minnesota and 22nd overall of being a head college football coach in 2015.
+His career record is 152-99.

 Kill's rebuilding of the Minnesota program is also taking place in the classroom.
-The Gophers recorded a 994 Academic Progress Rate (APR) for the 2011-12 season, the first under Kill's leadership.
-The 994 score is the highest single-season score that the Minnesota football team has ever recorded and only 10 teams have tied or beaten a score of 994 since the NCAA has made single-season scores available.
+The Gophers recorded a 994 Academic Progress Rate (APR) for the 2013-14 season as well as the the 2012-13 and 2011-12 seasons.
+The 994 score is the highest single-season score that the Minnesota football team has ever recorded and the Gophers' multi-year rate of 975 is also a school record.

-Kill came to Minnesota after spending three seasons on the sidelines at Northern Illinois University.
+Kill came to Minnesota after spending three seasons on the sidelines at NIU.
 Kill led the Huskies to three consecutive bowl games during his tenure and also coached NIU to a berth the Mid-American Conference Championship game in 2010.
 Kill was 23-16 in his three seasons with the Huskies.

-At Northern Illinois, Kill coached two winners of the Mid-American Conference Vern Smith Leadership Award, given annually to the conference's top football player.
+At NIU, Kill coached two winners of the Mid-American Conference Vern Smith Leadership Award, given annually to the conference's top football player.
 Defensive end Larry English won the award in 2008, Kill's first season.
-Running back Chad Spann was honored as the conference's top player in 2010.
+Running back Chad Spann was honored in 2010.
 English went on to be the No. 16 overall choice in the 2009 NFL Draft and currently plays for the San Diego Chargers.

 During 2010, Kill mentored six first-team All-MAC selections.
 In his three seasons, the Huskies earned 10 first-team all-MAC honors.
 His 2010 squad ranked No. 7 in the nation in rushing offense, No. 12 in scoring offense, No. 19 in total offense, No. 14 in scoring defense, No. 26 in total defense, No. 24 in rushing defense and No. 44 in passing defense.
 Following the 2010 season, Kill was named the National Coach of the Year by the Fellowship of Christian Athletes.